-Kanyarwanda was constituted in 1991 as an independent non-profit non-governmental organisation, to promote and defend human rights and equality, and to fight injustice.
-Due to this fact, it was the first local NGO in Rwanda to demand a full international investigation of the Genocide.
+Kanyarwanda is an independent non-profit non-governmental organisation to promote and defend human rights and equality, and to fight injustice.
+It was the first local NGO in Rwanda to demand a full international investigation of the genocide.

 Today, it campaigns for human rights and the rule of law, and delivers counselling, health and education, legal assistance and business development assistance to survivors and their relatives.

-Survivors Fund (SURF) began working with Kanyarwanda in 2009 as a partner on our Foundation Rwanda programme, to support children born of rape through school.
-Currently we support 174 such children in primary school, and 263 children in secondary school.
+Survivors Fund SURF began working with Kanyarwanda in 2009 as a partner on our Foundation Rwanda programme, to support children born of rape through school, supporting 174 such children in primary school, and 263 children in secondary school.